 Obviously some of our errors are passed down for generations before we realize it.
 So we have to correct each other lovingly, right?

-I tried that when my granddaughter Elizabeth was four.
+I tried correcting when my granddaughter Elizabeth was only four.
 Sitting at our kitchen table, she began her story with “Me and Will played . . .” when I interrupted with a firm “Will and I.”

 She looked at me quizzically and started again, “Me and Will.”